Sandra Ramirez has been a missionary in South America since the 1980s.

 At present there are more than 50,000 people living in Pachacutec.
 As you can imagine there is a lot of poverty and there are all the social problems that go with it.
 What is more, there has been little or no Christian witness there.

 Toward the end of 2007, Edwar and Sandra and a small team of people from the Jasmines Church in Lima, which is backing the project, purchased 120 square meters of land and erected a temporary building.
-Since the team held their first service in the new hall on Sunday 11th November 2007 the number of local people attending the services and weekly Bible Studies has steadily increased.
+Since the team held their first service in the new hall in November 2007 the number of local people attending the services and weekly Bible Studies has steadily increased.

 Peruvian Update Return to KEC Abroad